Energy-weighted sum rule for nuclear density functional theory: Thouless theorem for energy-weighted sum rule

-The second term in the right hand side of Eq.~(\ref{eq:ivrhotauminusj2}) is the contribution to the enhancement factor.
+The second term in the right-hand side of Eq.~(\ref{eq:ivrhotauminusj2}) is the contribution to the enhancement factor.
 The third and fourth terms vanish when the EDF is local gauge invariant for $\rho_k\tau_k$ and $\bm{j}_k^2$ terms ($C_k^j= -C_k^\tau$).

 The pairing EDF transforms as

 and produces contributions from the local gauge symmetry breaking.
 The energy-weighted sum rule of an isovector operator for the nuclear EDF is then given by